 (2) Only through God’s help can we overcome the sins and troubles in our lives.
 The angel’s touch that crippled Jacob’s thigh and took away his strength showed for all time human helplessness to win in the battle with sin, and certainly showed what the Lord can do if we will place ourselves in His arms (Matthew 1:21; John 15:5; Philippians 4:13; Hebrews 13:20, 21).

 As, Jacob had consecrated himself to God, and received His blessings.
-Now Hosea appeals to Jacob’s descendants to purge their lives of all idolatry, and to stop making the world and its pursuits the prime attention of their lives (Hosea 4:15).
+Now the prophet Hosea appeals to Jacob’s descendants to purge their lives of all idolatry, and to stop making the world and its pursuits the prime attention of their lives (Hosea 4:15).

 In His service,